araobp/unity-excavator/README.md

 Regarding autonomous driving/construction, it is just about caliculation of the bucket's orbit by using Classical Dynamics.

+However, it will also be a good experiment to apply Unity ML-Agents to the caliculation: Physics vs Statistics.

 ## Working with point cloud

 It is possible to replace the virtual terrain with real terrain by importing poing cloud data.